 Want one?
 See Why I can't supply wristlets

-Pocket watches were adapted for wrist wear by being placed in leather cups with wrist straps like the one shown in the picture.
-These were called "wristlets" and had the benefit that a man could wear his watch on his wrist when circumstances demanded, and then return it to his pocket when fashion rather than expediency ruled.
+The first widely recorded instances of men wearing watches on their wrists were pocket watches adapted for wrist wear by being placed in leather cups with wrist straps, like the one shown in the picture.
+These leather holders were called "wristlets" and had the benefit that a man could wear his watch on his wrist when circumstances demanded, and then return it to his pocket when fashion rather than expediency ruled.

 Back to the top of the page.